top of page

 This is what I found:

-• Toastings were Pagan rituals involving libations, or offerings of sacred liquids to the gods, with the goal of securing good fortune or expressing gratitude for a wish; a prayer summarized in the words 'long life!' or 'to your health!'"
+• Toastings were Pagan rituals involving libations, or offerings of sacred liquids to the gods, to secure good fortune or express gratitude for a wish; a prayer summarized in the words' long life!' or 'to your health!'"

 • Toasting was also seen as a way to ward off evil spirits.